jmattick/asteroids/README.md

 To help test models, a function was created to return the f1 score when given a training and test dataset and a model.
-The f1 score was used to evaluate the models since the distribution of classes was not uniform.
+The f1 score was used to evaluate the models since the distribution of hazard class was not uniform.

 ```python
 from sklearn.metrics import f1_score